DariusA24/fall2021_CSC212_project/README.md

 ## How it works

 The tree is self-satisfies itself after every insert to ensure it follows the main rules of a LLRB BST.
+Inserting into the tree:
+The tree recursively inserts new data into the tree by first seeing if the data is greater then or less then the root.
+Once it is determined the data recursively traverses and checks each parent node.
+Once it is able to determine where the data should go and the node is NULL (which means there is no data) then the data is inserted into the tree.
+After, the tree will check for certain rules (listed down below) - then it will arrange the tree to the correct order.

+How the colors are determined:
+1. Root node is BLACK in color at all times.
+2. Every new Node inserted will be RED in color.
+3. Each NULL child of a node is considered as BLACK in color.

 The rules:
 1. A node cannot have a black left child, and a red right child
 2. A node cannot have a red left child, and a red left grandchild